 The socio-cultural and economic environment in which Journeys Dance Festival operates, therefore, is one in levels of deprivation across all indices are high, experiencing much lower disposable income per head, with a higher white proportion of the population than the regional average.
-The next section will https://www.ons.gov.uk/economy/regionalaccounts/grossdisposablehouseholdincome/bulletins/regionalgrossdisposablehouseholdincomegdhi/1997to2018#gdhi-per-head-by-uk-constituent-country-and-region, data from 2018.
+The next section will examine the engagement and participation in the arts generally in the region, and then draw a tighter focus on dance.